Download the full PDF for Missouri

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Missouri remained unchanged at 63.5 percent in June.
+The labor force participation rate in Missouri rose to 63.6 percent in August from 63.5 percent in the prior month.

 The 10-year high for the labor force participation rate in Missouri was 64.7 percent occurring in August 2016, and the 10-year low was 59.6 percent in May 2020.